Mid-Hudson Leaders Rally with Gov. Cuomo in Support of Middle-Class Tax Relief

 Middletown Mayor Joe Destefano said, “A property tax cap is critical to middle-class homeowners who often struggle to put food on the table and live paycheck to paycheck.
 In the face of a tax assault from the federal government, Governor Cuomo’s push to make the 2% property tax cap permanent is more important than ever.
 We applaud Governor Cuomo’s push to make the tax cap permanent, providing much-needed tax relief to residents in the Hudson Valley”

-Governor Andrew M. Cuomo launched a Tax Fairness for the Middle-Class Campaign to make the property tax cap permanent.
-To illustrate the benefits of a permanent property tax cap, Governor Cuomo unveiled a digital tax calculator to showcase estimates of how much taxpayers have saved under the property tax cap and will continue to save over the next 10 years with a permanent property tax cap.
+Gov. Andrew M. Cuomo launched a Tax Fairness for the Middle-Class Campaign to make the property tax cap permanent.
+To illustrate the benefits of a permanent property tax cap, Gov. Cuomo unveiled a digital tax calculator to showcase estimates of how much taxpayers have saved under the property tax cap and will continue to save over the next 10 years with a permanent property tax cap.